-Canon provides you with a tool for shooting continues still images with it’s EOS Utility.
-Another method for shooting timelapse without having to lug around your laptop is to use a intervalometer.
-These plug into your camera and have built in remote shooting and timer functions.
+Canon provides you with a tool for shooting continuous still images with its EOS Utility.
+Another method for shooting timelapse without having to lug around your laptop is to use an intervalometer.
+These plug into your camera and have built-in remote shooting and timer functions.

-For the most part I’ve still been using my intervalometer that you can find below.
-I bought a cheap one that’s work great.
-My only complaint is there is no built in light, so you have to take a flashlight with you.
-Or iphone.
+For the most part, I’ve still been using my intervalometer which you can find below.
+I bought a cheap one that works great.
+My only complaint is there is no built-in light, so you have to take a flashlight with you.
+Or iPhone.

-I’ve also seen a few iPhone apps and cables that allow you to control your cameras shutter this way.
+I’ve also seen a few iPhone apps and cables that allow you to control your camera shutter this way.
 Looks cool.
-I haven’t tested it since it’s also around $30 bucks and my intervalometer works fine.
-I’ve also had a hard time finding any with great reviews.

-I’ll do a full write up on the Magic Lantern intervalometer as soon as I get a chance to really test it out.
-Just follow me on twitter or google+ and I’ll eventually post it there.
+I’ll do a full write-up on the Magic Lantern intervalometer as soon as I get a chance to test it out.
+Just follow me on Twitter and I’ll eventually post it there.
 Or keep checking back here.

 Here Is A List Of Shutter Remotes I Recommend

 A few good ones are the TR-A Timer Remote Control Shutter for Canon Amazon (which I use), Cowboystudio Timer Remote Control Shutter for Canon Amazon, and Digital Timer Remote For Canon Amazon.
 The canon, of course, is more expensive but of superior quality.
 They work great and will be essential for very long time-lapses since most laptop batteries will only last a few hours.

 The other option mentioned was the use of the Canon EOS Utility.
 It has a pretty simple function that lets you set the number of frames and the time between shots.
 You just have to tether your camera to your computer to use it.

 You can access this function by pressing the Stop Watch button.
 From there it’s pretty straightforward.